JaimeMAnayaRojas/ONS/README.md

-# Project Name

-Does the Evolution of Ontogenetic Niche Shifts Favor Species Coexistence?
+# Does the Evolution of Ontogenetic Niche Shifts Favor Species Coexistence?
 An empirical test in Trinidadian streams.
 By Jaime M. Anaya-Rojas, Ronald D. Bassar, Blake Matthews, Joshua F. Goldberg, Leighton King, David Reznick, and Joseph Travis.
 Acepted in the Journal Of Animal Ecology